-Soil Unit C2 is present in the entire WFS II.
-At the geotechnical locations, this unit ranges in thickness between 9.9 m and more than 35 m (i.e. the base of Soil Unit C2 occurs below the limit of interpretation of the geological ground model).
-The lower boundary of Soil Unit C2 was interpreted for all geotechnical borehole locations and CPT locations, and was often (but not at all geotechnical borehole locations) on a change in calcium carbonate content.
+Soil Unit C2 is present in the entire WFS I. At the geotechnical locations, this unit range in thickness between 9.1 m and more than 35 m (i.e. base of Soil Unit C2 occurs below the penetration depth).
+The lower boundary of Soil Unit C2 was interpreted often (but not at all geotechnical borehole locations) on basis of calcium carbonate content.
 Locally, a thick layer of calcareous clay occurs at the base of Unit C2.

 Soil Unit C2 was deposited in a fluvio-deltaic, estuarine to coastal plain setting with marine influences during the Middle Pleistocene.
 This river-dominated environment suggests that Soil Unit C2 may be part of the Urk Formation (fluvial sands) and/or the Egmond Ground Formation (marine sands).
-Soil Unit C2 is assessed to be Middle Pleistocene.